Immediate Notice to Vacate and Notice of Arrears

 Ending a Saskatchewan tenancy follows a fixed sequence under The Residential Tenancies Act, 2006.
 Each step exists to protect both parties — and missing any one of them is the most common reason evictions get thrown out at the ORT.

-Section 63 sets out what every notice has to contain: in writing, dated, identified as originating from the landlord, the address of the unit, the grounds for ending the tenancy, the effective date of the end of tenancy, and the approved-form format.
+Section 63 sets out what every notice has to contain: in writing, dated, identified as originating from the landlord, the address of the unit, the grounds, the effective date, and the approved-form format.
 Self-drafted letters fail this section.

 Section 82 sets out service: personal delivery, leaving with an adult at the unit, registered mail, or posting on the door if other methods aren't reasonably available.
 Email service is only valid if the tenancy agreement explicitly authorizes electronic service.
-Whichever method you use — keep dated proof.
+Keep dated proof of service.

 Plain-language RTA 2006 walkthrough · Step-by-step eviction process · Notice timing reference · Service-of-notice rules · Common mistakes that get evictions thrown out